Another post from years ago...

 Being a "pussy" isn't gender specific although you'd think it would be.
 Being a "dick" isn't either.

 I've met plenty of chicks who were complete and utter dicks.
 Most of my chick friends are dicks, in fact.
 On too many occasions to count, I myself have been guilty of being a complete and utter dick.

-And I've met more than my fair share of men who were weepy, flaccid pussies.
+And I've met more than my fair share of men who were total pussies.

-Now, I feel an odd mixture of disgust and pity for him.
-When I started feeling the pity, I knew I was growing as a person.
+When I started feeling the pity instead of anger, I knew I was growing as a person.

 I also knew I wouldn't have to watch a Lifetime movie for pointers on how to surveil his apartment through night vision goggles so I could slice his nuts off in the most efficacious, least criminally culpable manner.

-Besides, hate means you love someone.
+Because hate means you love someone.
 You care enough to hate them.
-And I don't think I ever really loved him, anyway.
-Not really.
-Not truly, madly, deeply.
-Not enough to hate.

 The latter quality is due to the fact that I'm half Middle Eastern.
 But my quick-to-bronze-instead-of-burn skin also comes with a price: an oily sheen that requires careful tending with monthly search-and-destroy facials.

 These are performed by Beverly, the facialist in my dermatologist's office.